Ladyfag: Nightlife and events

 In the spring of 2010, she started East Village based party Family Function with her resident DJ and friend Michael Magnan.
 In the fall of 2010 she produced the now infamous Clubber Down Disco party with resident DJ Miss Honey Dijon.
 It was one of the last of the parties at the legendary Hotel Chelsea before it was sold in the summer of 2011.
 Clothing store Opening Ceremony selected the party as one of the top six of the decade, and had her help host their 10-year anniversary celebration at Webster Hall.

-In 2013 she and her partner Seva Granik started producing a series of secret warehouse parties in Brooklyn called Shade, which have become a nightlife phenomenon.
+In 2013 she and Seva Granik started producing a series of secret warehouse parties in Brooklyn called Shade, which have become a nightlife phenomenon.

 For a party celebrating the launch of Maurizio Cattelan and Pierpaolo Ferrari's Toilet Paper magazine and the unveiling of their billboard on the High Line, she produced an evening at the famed leather bar The Eagle.
 In 2012, she co-emceed with Legendary Vogue Ball MC Jack Mizrahi at the AmfAR and the W Hotel's inaugural Love Hangover Ball fundraiser event.
 The event was hosted by Kelly Osbourne, and included judges and presenters such as Edward Enninful, Fergie, Mickey Boardman, Pat McGrath, Simon Doonan, Karlie Kloss, Isaac Mizrahi, Lily Donaldson, Zac Posen, Derek Blasberg, Richard Chai and Jason Wu.

-Since the fall of 2011, she has organized the popular daytime bazaar, Pop Souk, a one-day market place and party with the tagline "where downtown sells, not sells out".
-The event is a biannual tradition, taking place with fall and spring editions at such venues as the Hiro Ballroom, Greenhouse, and the Standard Highline.
+In the 2010s, she organized the popular daytime bazaar, Pop Souk, a one-day market place and party with the tagline "where downtown sells, not sells out".
+The event was a biannual tradition, taking place with fall and spring editions at such venues as the Hiro Ballroom, Greenhouse, and the Standard Highline.

-Along with one of her usual partners, producer Josh Wood, they throw a popular party called Pacino during men's fashion week in Paris every season.
-She annually produces events at Art Basel in Miami, as well as at the Life Ball party in Vienna raising money for HIV and AIDS research.
+Also in the 2010s, her and producer Josh Wood threw a popular party called Pacino during men's fashion week in Paris every season.
+She has produced events at Art Basel in Miami, as well as at the Life Ball party in Vienna raising money for HIV and AIDS research.

+In 2018, Ladyfag launched the LadyLand music festival, described by Billboard as “equal parts Coachella, Berlin nightclub, and queer warehouse rave.”
+Past performers include SOPHIE, Honey Dijon, Christina Aguilera, Peaches, Tinashe, Arca, and Danny Tenaglia.

+Battle Hymn is a recurring house music party for in New York City, established in 2016, featuring resident and guest DJs and held at various venues throughout the city.
+Founded and curated by Ladyfag, the event has been described as an institution.

 She was voted Most Welcome Party Presence in the "Best of New York City 2009" by The Village Voice, as well as named Queen of the Scene by New York Press.
 In 2007, Paper magazine featured her in their annual Beautiful People issue and in 2009 presented her with the Future Face of Nightlife award at their Nightlife Awards.